tstrijdhorst/threat-modeling/readme.md

 ## Identify a potential response

+Is the risk of the described scenario acceptable?
+If so __do nothing__.

-How can you make sure the above described scenario doesn't happen?
+If not, how can you make sure the above described scenario doesn't happen?

 * Describe the response with enough detail to have a clear idea of how it works (if this is not possible, take a mental note of that and describe all the available details).